 There are two types of SOC 2 reports:

-- SOC 2 Type 1 takes a “snapshot-in-time” approach, setting a baseline for future audits.
+- Type I, usually an organization’s first SOC 2 report, assesses whether your data security and privacy controls are properly designed for your objectives.
+Type I takes a “snapshot-in-time” approach, setting a baseline for future audits.

 How SOC Audits Work

-SOC auditors are regulated by the AICPA and must comply with its professional standards.
-They must also adhere to AICPA guidance on planning, executing, and supervising audit procedures, and submit to a peer review attesting to their credentials and the validity of their audits—whether they use accepted auditing standards.
+SOC auditors must comply with AICPA professional standards.
+They must also adhere to AICPA guidance on planning, executing, and supervising audit procedures, and submit to a peer review attesting to their credentials and the validity of their audits (that is, whether the auditor uses accepted auditing standards).

 CPA organizations may employ IT and cybersecurity professionals to help them prepare for a SOC 2 audit, but a CPA must issue the final report.

-- Which of the 5 SOC principles, now called Trust Services Categories (TSC), apply to your organization?
+- Which five Trust Services Criteria (TSCs) apply to your organization?

-- Which SOC report you need: Type 1 or Type 2?
+- Which SOC report do you need: Type 1 or Type 2?

-For each applicable Trust Services Category, the auditor will examine your controls, a process that includes evidence collection, to evaluate whether they are working as they should.
+For each Trust Services Criteria included in your audit, the auditor will examine your controls.
+This will include collecting evidence to evaluate whether the controls are working as they should.
 Documents the auditor may examine include: